 Wibaa is characterized in that each series of works is totally different from the others.
 He is one of the few living artists who focuses on his creative thinking and not on execution.
 In an unusual way, He links the latter only to the need to establish, with as few elements as possible, a lively conversation with the community.

-Wibaa approached painting by attending a course at MoMA in New York - In the Studio: Postwar Abstract Painting – He could learn about the materials, techniques, and approaches of seven New York School artists who made abstract paintings.
-The “New York School “including Willem de Kooning, Yayoi Kusama, Agnes Martin, Barnett Newman, Jackson Pollock, Ad Reinhardt, and Mark Rothko.
+The artist was born in Italy, Rome.
+He is self-taught and he approached painting by attending a course at MoMA in New York - In the Studio: Postwar Abstract Painting – He could learn about the materials, techniques, and approaches of seven New York School artists who made abstract paintings.
+The “New York School “including De Kooning, Newman, Pollock, Ad Reinhardt and Rothko.
 Wibaa began to understand what a studio means and how ideas develop by looking closely at the paintings.